SkylineCommunications/dataminer-docs/connector-help/connector_help/Vertex_7200.md

 ## About

-The **Vertex 7200** driver will update its monitoring and configuration parameters by sending serial commands to the device.
+The **Vertex 7200** connector will update its monitoring and configuration parameters by sending serial commands to the device.

 ### Version Info